-3.1Derivation of partial solution
+3.1 Derivation of partial solution

 In bottom up computation of utility, each node has no knowledge about utilities between ancestor nodes.
-Each node i selects its next partial solution $s \in S_i^- \setminus S^{-sent}$ with utilities which are related to $\overline{PP}i$ .
+Each node i selects its next partial solution $s \in S_i^- \backslash S^{-sent}$ with utilities which are related to \overline{PP}i .
 Utilities between ancestor nodes are estimated as zero.
 The estimated utilities are evaluated in ancestor nodes after GOOD message propagation.
 Such late evaluation may causes backtracking in higher ancestor node.
 The backtracking increases ASK/GOOD propagation.

 We apply derivation of small partial solution to reduce over estimation of utility.
 The small solution is compatible with original solution.
-However, the small solution does not include several value assignments about
+However, the small solution does not include several value assignments about higher ancestor nodes.
+Therefore, it reduces backtracking in higher ancestor nodes.